An Aggressive, Proactive Approach to all Cases

-We like to start every case the same way: by listening.
+We like to start every case the same way: By listening.
 We sit down with you (and your witnesses) to hear exactly what happened.
 The police and the accusers are going to have their story.
-We'll be presenting yours.
+We will be presenting yours.
 So we want to start by hearing and understanding your side of it.
-Call us at (888) 327-4652 or email us to schedule a consultation to see if we're the right California criminal defense lawyers for you.
+Call us at (855)-JUSTICE or email us to schedule a consultation to see if we are the right California criminal defense lawyers for you.

-We have local criminal law offices in Burbank, Glendale, Long Beach, Los Angeles, Newport Beach, Palm Springs, Pasadena, Pomona, Rancho Cucamonga, Riverside, San Diego, San Francisco, Santa Ana, Torrance, Van Nuys, Ventura and West Covina.
+We have local criminal law offices in Burbank, Glendale, Long Beach, Los Angeles, Newport Beach, Palm Springs, Pasadena, Pomona, Rancho Cucamonga, Riverside, San Diego, San Francisco, Santa Ana, Torrance, Van Nuys, Ventura, and West Covina.
 Read our criminal defense blog.

 Shouse Law Group is accredited by the Better Business Bureau with an A+ rating.

 ¿Habla español?
 Visite nuestro sitio Web en español sobre nuestros abogados de la defensa penal de California.